Deep Face Restoration: A Survey: Performance Evaluation

 \section{Performance Evaluation}

 In this section, we present a systematic benchmark evaluation of representative face restoration methods.
-Specifically, we first describe the selected face restoration methods.
-Then, we introduce the experimental details.
-Finally, we discuss the benchmark results of the selected face restoration methods.
+We first introduce the evaluation settings and datasets, then report quantitative comparisons under synthetic and real-world scenarios, and finally provide qualitative visual results together with efficiency and complexity analysis.